Save the Date!

 J. Scheidegger Center for the Arts at Lindenwood University

 First presented in June 2009, the SLPGC Annual Conference is a premier opportunity for non-profit leaders, gift planners, and estate and financial planning professionals to participate in an intensive educational summit.
 The Annual Conference is a full-day of educational sessions with top experts in charitable gift planning and networking with colleagues throughout the region.

-Opening Keynote with Brian M. Sagrestano, JD, CFRE, President & CEO, Gift Planning Development LLC,
+Presented by Brian M. Sagrestano, JD, CFRE, President & CEO, Gift Planning Development LLC

 Luncheon Keynote – “The 2016 Planned Giving Study: New Insights From Data on Planned Gifts”

 Presented by Claudine A. Donikian, JD, MBA, President & CEO, Pentera, Inc.

 This session presents findings and recommendations from “The 2016 Planned Giving Study,” a multiphase research study commissioned by Ms. Donikian and researched by Indiana University that provides important new insights about actual donors of actual planned gifts and offers helpful recommendations for planned giving programs.